ilmax/site/content/posts/k3s-raspberry-tls/index.md

 tags: ["Kubernetes", "homelab", "rpi", "tutorial"]
 ---

-If you are following along in the series, so far we have configured the master node, added a few worker nodes to the cluster and that's pretty much about it.
-Now it's time to implement a fun part, the SSL certificate management for our internally exposed web applications, so without further ado, let's dive right into it.
+If you are following along in the series, so far we have configured the master node, added a few worker nodes to the cluster.
+Now it's time to implement a fun part, the TLS certificate management for our internally exposed web applications, so without further ado, let's dive right into it.

-## cert-manager, Let's Encrypt & Cloudflare
+## Mixing cert-manager, Let's Encrypt & Cloudflare

 Cert-manager is a certificate controller for Kubernetes, created by [Jetstack](https://venafi.com/jetstack-consult/) and donated to CNCF.
 Amongst its key features, we are specifically interested in: